 Update—25 July 2009: The author of the paper discussed below, Brian Kelly, thanked us for these comments and wrote that the paper is available on the repository at From Web Accessibility to Web Adaptability.
 He can release a number of copies.
 Brian's site is "UK Web Focus: Reflections on the Web and Web 2.0" at https://ukwebfocus.wordpress.com/.
 See the details about the paper at http://www.ukoln.ac.uk/web-focus/papers/disability-and-rehabilitation-2009/

 I can't wait until the end of June 2010.
-That is when University of Bath releases "From Web Accessibility to Web Adaptability".
+That is when University of Bath releases "From Web Accessibility to Web Adaptability", which was published in the Disability and Rehability: Assistive Technology journal Volume 4 Issue 4, July 2009.
 For now, an (excellent) summary of this paper will have to do.
 I am sharing my first reaction to reading this summary.

 We already had advance notice of this paper a few weeks ago when David Sloan posted a nice summary about this Web adaptability paper: